OybekKayumov/OybekKayumov/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 -->
-- 👀 I’m interested in HTML, CSS, JavaScript, React, Redux, Ruby, Rails, Databases and Networking
+- 👀 I’m interested in HTML, CSS, JavaScript, React, Redux, Ruby, Rails, Java, Databases and Networking
 - 🖥💻 I finished [Microverse](https://www.microverse.org/), an online school for remote software developers ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)
-- 🌱 I’m currently working HTML, CSS, JavaScript, React, Redux, SQL, Ruby, Ruby on Rails, PostgreSQL, MongoDB
+- 🌱 I’m currently working HTML, CSS, JavaScript, React, Redux, SQL, Ruby, Ruby on Rails, PostgreSQL, MongoDB, Java
-- 🌴 I’m looking for collaborate with developers on JavaScript, React and Redux, SQL, Ruby, Ruby on Rails
+- 🌴 I’m looking for collaborate with developers on JavaScript, React and Redux, SQL, Ruby, Ruby on Rails, Java
 - 👯 I’m looking to collaborate on any exciting project
 - ⚡ Fun fact: Practice makes perfect
 - ⚡ Fun fact: The best investment is an investment for children